kdally/fault-tolerant-flight-control-drl/README.md

 # Deep Reinforcement Learning for the Cessna Citation II Flight Controller
+First coupled-dynamics model-free reinforcement learning-based flight controller for a fixed-wing aircraft.
-Implemented using the Soft-Actor Critic Algorithm
+Implemented using the Soft-Actor Critic Algorithm.

+Research conducted as part of the MSc Thesis at Delft University of Technology.